 Congressional District 3

-The children were recognized Saturday at the State Fair’s Family Fun Zone.
-Each was given a certificate featuring his or her winning photograph.
-The winners spoke about where their photos were taken, what they liked about their photos, and what possible careers they might like to pursue when they grow up.
+The winning photos included images of a 150-year-old barn, a 4-H hog, a goat and a tractor.
+Each child was given a certificate featuring his or her winning photograph.
+The children or their parents, depending on the child’s age, spoke about where their photos were taken, what they liked about their photos, and what possible careers they might like to pursue or might be available to them when they grow up.

-The winners were chosen in a random drawing of photographs with a farm or ranch theme that were either taken by the children or that featured the children.
-The contest, which ran from April 23 to May 23, was open to Nebraska children ages 13 and younger.
-Two winners were chosen from each of Nebraska’s three congressional districts in two age groups: newborn to age 5 and ages 6 to 13.
+The winners were chosen in a random drawing of photographs with farm or ranch themes that were either taken by the children or that featured the children.
+The contest was open to Nebraska children ages 13 and younger.

 About First National Bank of Omaha